Age

 Historical and genealogical research

-Working out how old a historical figure was at a key event (or how old an ancestor was when they emigrated) is much faster than doing the arithmetic by hand - especially across centuries where leap-year rules get fiddly.
+Working out how old a historical figure was at a key event (or how old an ancestor was when they emigrated) is much faster than doing the arithmetic by hand, especially across centuries where the leap-year rules get fiddly.

 Trivia & curiosity

 Find out which weekday you were born, how many weeks you've been alive, or exactly how many hours you've been on Earth if you know your birth time.
-It's a fun moment of self-accounting - and it's a single click to share the result.
+It's a fun moment of self-accounting, and a single click to share the result.

 Age calculator vs birthday calculator vs days calculator

-- A days-between-dates calculator is the raw building block - it returns the total difference in days, ignoring the years/months view.
+• A days-between-dates calculator is the raw building block: it returns the total difference in days and ignores the years/months view.
 We expose that number as "Total days" in the result grid.

-Rule of thumb: if you want your age expressed the same way a driver's licence expresses it (years/months/days), use this page.
-If you only care about "how many days", glance at the Total days card.
+In short: if you want your age the way a driver's license states it (years, months, days), stay on this page.
+If you only care about the raw number of days, glance at the Total days card.

 Tips & tricks

-- Don't guess the birth time unless you know it.
+• Don't guess the birth time unless you know it.
 The hours-and-minutes figures are only meaningful if the time is real.
-Leave the field blank otherwise - the day-level answer is already very precise.
+Leave the field blank otherwise, since the day-level answer is already very precise.

-- Check leap-year birthdays carefully.
-If your birthday is February 29, the next-birthday countdown in non-leap years targets March 1 as the closest celebration date - adjust to February 28 if you prefer.
+• Check leap-year birthdays carefully.
+If your birthday is February 29, the next-birthday countdown in non-leap years targets March 1 as the closest celebration date, so adjust to February 28 if you prefer.

-- Bookmark the page.
-A quick age-check is just a tab away - no app install, no account.
+• Bookmark the page.
+A quick age check is one tab away, with no app to install and no account.

 Frequently asked questions